-The EMSA buildings are part of a larger EU compound built around the Praça Europa, which also includes the office building of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), a building housing a canteen, and an underground parking area in which EMSA occupies 101 parking slots for cars and 38 for bycicles.
+The EMSA buildings are part of a larger EU compound built around the Praça Europa, which also includes the office building of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), a building housing a canteen, and an underground parking area in which EMSA occupies 101 parking slots for cars and 38 for bicycles.
 The canteen, the Conference Centre and parking area are jointly used by EMSA and EMCDDA.
 EMSA is incorporated into APL's waste disposal scheme across Lisbon's harbour and shoreline zone.

-EMSA's office building is composed of three levels above ground and one level below ground, occupying 2,266.65 m2.
+EMSA's office building is composed of three levels above ground and one level below ground, occupying 2,266.65 m.
 Equipment to serve the building (including solar panels) and EMSA's data centre facilities are installed on one part of the flat top roof, while the other part of the roof is used as a terrace.
-The entire building comprises

-10,666.93 m2 indoors and 2,200.18 m2 on the roof.
+The entire building comprises 10,666.93 m indoors and 2,200.18 m on the roof.
 The main building is now classed as an Energy Performance Class C and managed by a Siemens BMS system.
-(Certificate SCE 266432124, valid until 21/12/2029).

-The conference centre has two levels above ground, and one level below ground, occupying 1,092,89 m2 of ground space.
-Part of its surface forms a terrace of 468 m2.
-Altogether, it comprises 2,116.26 m2 indoors floor and two roof areas of 353.45 and 271 m2.
-Conference Centre is classed as an Energy Performance Class B-.
-(Certificate SCE 266275836, valid until 21/12/2029).
+The conference centre has two levels above ground, and one level below ground, occupying 1,092,89 m of ground space.
+Part of its surface forms a terrace of 468 m.
+Altogether, it comprises 2,116.26 m indoors floor and two roof areas of 353.45 and 271 m.
+The Conference Centre is classed as an Energy Performance Class B-.